Xzensi/NipahTV/docs/diagrams/architecture_c4_classes.md

    -  Publishing _raw_ standardized internal events (e.g., `ChatMessageReceivedEvent`) onto the `EventBus`.
    -  Exposing capabilities (`PlatformCapabilities`).

+### 5. Emote Provider Implementations (e.g., `SeventvEmoteProvider`)

+-  Implement the `IEmoteProvider` interface for specific third-party services.
+-  **Instantiated by `ServiceWorkerOrchestrator`** during initialization.
+-  May maintain internal state related to rooms (e.g., user-specific entitlements) or global state (e.g., connection to 7TV WS).
+-  Subscribe to `RoomSubscriptionDestroyedEvent` on the `EventBus` to trigger cleanup of their internal room-specific state when a room is no longer active.

 ## Data Structures & Storage (Overview)

 This section provides a brief overview of key data structures. **See `architecture_datatypes.puml` for detailed definitions and relationships.**